Taylor Trammell Player Props: Mariners vs. Pirates

 - Trammell is batting .154 with three home runs and six walks.

-- Trammell has a base hit in six of 15 games played this season (40.0%), but no multi-hit games.
+- Trammell has gotten a hit in six of 15 games this season, but he has zero multi-hit games.

-- He has scored in five games this season (33.3%), but has had no multi-run games.
+- He has scored in five games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.